industrial-peons/industrial-peons.github.io/gruul-mag.md

 ![Peons proving that blood science is bullshit]({{site.baseurl}}/assets/mag.jpg)

-Gruul and Magtheridon are cleared weekly, and use EP/GP for handling loot.
-When running Gruul and Magtheridon, we prioritize including members who are not part of the normally scheduled raid group, in order to make sure that everyone gets a chance to raid.
+Gruul and Magtheridon are run every Wednesday, and use a soft reserve system.